kiegroup/droolscourse/cost-calculation/src/main/resources/rules/README.md

 ```

-And then the rule that sets the pallet as filled (full has the true value)
+And then the rule that sets the pallet as filled (full has the true value).
+We only set the value of a pallet that has been filled by one type of product by adding constranint heightLeft!= 2.0.

 ```
 rule "FillPalletIfNoProductGoesIn"